soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

-In addition to doing research, I enjoy student performances that advertise various forms of art & culture.
+In addition to doing research, I enjoy attending student performances that advertise various forms of art & culture.
 Here is a short post-curtain call [clip](https://drive.google.com/file/d/112FXk6QFZr_-SS_01O5o1_V_I4w6BYp7/view?usp=drive_link) from a show organized by the students from the [Department of Folk Art & Dance](https://www.gnu.ac.kr/enminsok/main.do) at GNU.